23ewrdtf/Captive-Portal/README.md

 curl -H 'Cache-Control: no-cache' -sSL https://raw.githubusercontent.com/tretos53/Captive-Portal/master/captiveportal.sh | sudo bash $0
 ```

+#### To Do

+Disable ssh access on wifi interface

+Change the default Website

+Test popup on Iphones and other devices

 If your device automatically didnt show the sign in page, you might want to edit /etc/nginx/sites-enabled/default and add some more logic.
 Basically the requirmeents for each device are different.

 Hostnames of each below sites needs to be public IPs